 include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

-By default, current versions of yum
+By default, current versions of yum delete the

 data files and packages that they download, after these have been